 Myotonic Dystrophy (DM)

 Doctors with experience in neuromuscular disorders often find it easy to diagnose type 1 myotonic dystrophy (DM1).
-Sometimes, just by looking at a person, asking a few questions and examining him or her, they're well on the way to suspecting DM1.
-For instance, teenagers and adults with DM1 (the most common type) usually have a characteristic long face with hollow temples, and males often have early balding.
+Sometimes, just by looking at a person, asking a few questions, and performing an examination, a doctor can be well on the way to suspecting DM1.
+For instance, teenagers and adults with DM1 usually have a characteristic long face with hollow temples, and males often have early balding.
 (See Signs and Symptoms.)

-In type 2 myotonic dystrophy (DM2), these facial features aren't as obvious (also see Signs and Symptoms).
+In type 2 myotonic dystrophy (DM2), facial weakness may occur in later age and is not as prominent as it is in DM1 patients (also see Signs and Symptoms).

-Many people with DM1 tell the doctor about recurring abdominal pain, constipation or obstetrical complications.
-Many also report that their parents had muscle problems.
+Many patients with DM1 tell the doctor about recurring abdominal pain, constipation, or obstetrical complications.1 Many also report that their parents had muscle-related issues.

-Sometimes, an eye doctor will notice the particular kind of cataract found in DM and suspect the disease, referring the patient to a neurologist.
+Sometimes, an eye doctor will notice the kind of cataract found in myotonic dystrophy (DM) and suspect the disease, referring the patient to a neurologist.
 Cataracts are common in both DM1 and DM2, often occurring by middle age.

-Many people may not realize they have any trouble relaxing their grip, while others say they’ve had trouble letting go of a shovel, screwdriver or some other device, especially in cold weather.
+Many people may not realize they have any trouble relaxing their grip, while others say they have had trouble letting go of a shovel, screwdriver, or some other device, especially in cold weather.
 These symptoms are present in both types of DM.

-The doctor may check for myotonia by lightly tapping the area just under the thumb with a rubber hammer.
+A doctor may check for myotonia by lightly tapping the area just under the thumb with a rubber hammer.
 In most people, there is little or no response.
-In people with myotonia, there’s a swift contraction of the muscle, which takes several seconds to relax.
+In people with myotonia, the thumb will abduct and relax slowly.

 These days, a doctor who suspects DM1 or DM2 is likely to move from the history and physical exam to a DNA test (genetic test) to confirm a diagnosis.
-The DNA test involves only a blood sample and, in almost all cases, can determine whether the family is affected by DM.
+The presence of an expanded cytosine-thymine-guanine (CTG) repeats in the dystrophia myotonica protein kinase (DMPK) gene is the gold standard for the diagnosis of DM1.
+The presence of an expanded cytosine-cytosine-thymine-guanine (CCTG) repeats in the ZNF9 (also known as CNBP) gene is confirmatory for DM2 if a genetic test for DM1 was negative and the clinical suspicion of DM is high.
+The DNA test involves only a blood sample and, in almost all cases, can determine whether a family is affected by DM.
 For more on getting a definitive genetic diagnosis, see MDA Genetic Counseling Webinar Answers Key Questions and The Genie's Out of the Bottle: Genetic testing in the 21st century.